lixiang-ucas/D-FCN/readme.md

 * Download the ISPRS Vaihinge dataset from (http://www2.isprs.org/commissions/comm3/wg4/3d-semantic-labeling.html)
 * Download the IEEE GRSS Data Fusion Contest 2018 dataset from (http://www.grss-ieee.org/community/technical-committees/data-fusion/2018-ieee-grss-data-fusion-contest/)

+## Data Preprocessing
+During training, we randomly select a 30mx30mx40m cuboid region from the whole scene and then randomly choose 8,192 points from the cuboid as the model input.
+To further reduce the risk of overfitting and make the model more robust, the selected 8,192 points are randomly dropped during the training stage.
+By default, the dropout ratio is set to 12.5% in the following sections.
+With respect to the testing dataset, the scenes were segmented into blocks of 30mx30m grids in the horizontal direction.
+Note that small blocks generated at the edge of the scene are merged into the surrounding large blocks to ensure the integrity of each block.
+Also note that the test blocks can have substantially different numbers of points.
+Fortunately, due to the fully convolution nature of the proposed D-FCN model, all the points in each test block can be input directly into the model for point classification.

 ## Training & Testing